EdgarLozano185519/100-Days-of-Python/r1-log.md

 Today I wrote a quiz game in Python.
 I used OOP concepts to design a question class, and a quizzer class.
 [View readme.](projects-source/day16/quiz-game/readme.md)
 ### R1D17
 Today I experimented with Turtle graphics, a library as part of the Python library.
 It was fun getting to try to draw things on the screen using a turtle.
 The main project was a Hurst Paiting sort of project in which dots are drawn on the screen with varying colors and patterns.
 [View readme.](projects-source/day17/hurst-painting/readme.md)
+### R1D18
+OK.
+I have to admit, today was kind of an easier day.
+I didn't exactly do full project coding, but I spent a lot of time learning about packages, modules, and libraries.
+I created a package containing a speech library to speak things, which might be useful to some users.

+I made use of a library known as Tolk, which has screen reader capabilities.

+I also worked on a sample turtle graphics program that moves a turtle forward, making use of the turtle graphics and the screen reader library.